antfu-collective/importx/README.md

 Use [`tsx`](https://github.com/privatenumber/tsx)'s [`tsImport` API](https://tsx.is/node#tsimport) to import the module.
 Under the hood, it registers [Node.js loader API](https://nodejs.org/api/module.html#moduleregisterspecifier-parenturl-options) and uses [esbuild](https://esbuild.github.io/) to transpile TypeScript to JavaScript.

+#### Pros

+- Native Node.js loader API, consistent and future-proof.

 #### Limitations

-- Use the native Node.js module loader, the module cache can't be invalidated.
-- Requires Node.js `^18.18.0` or `^20.6.0`
+- Requires Node.js `^18.18.0`, `^20.6.0` or above.

 ### `jiti`

 Use [`jiti`](https://github.com/unjs/jiti) to import the module.
 It uses a bundled Babel parser to transpile modules.
 It runs in CJS mode and has its own cache and module runner.

+#### Pros

+- Self-contained, does not dependents on esbuild.
+- Own cache and module runner, better and flexible cache control.

 #### Limitations